BalzNash/London-Accidents-Dashboard/README.md

 The dashboard is hosted on GitHub and can be accessed by cloning the repository.
 Once cloned, run the app.py file.

-**Conclusion**

-The Car Accidents Visual Analytics Dashboard provides a comprehensive and interactive way to explore the data and understand the trends and patterns in car accidents in London from 2005 to 2015.
-This dashboard can be used by policy makers, local authorities, and anyone interested in understanding the impact of car accidents on different areas of London.
+This Dashboard provides a comprehensive and interactive way to explore the data and understand the trends and patterns in car accidents in London from 2005 to 2015.
+It can be used by policy makers, local authorities, and anyone interested in understanding the impact of car accidents on different areas of London.